 The formal organisation is a system of well-defined jobs, each bearing a definite measure of authority, responsibility and accountability.
+Louis Allen to be followed which increases the time taken for decision making.

 Formal organisation is a system of consciously coordinated activities of two or more persons toward a common objective.